arthurbg951/capslock-fix-linux/README.md

-## What is the purpose of the program?
+## What is this program?

-This program just fix the Caps Lock key Delay on linux.
+This program just fix the Caps Lock key Delay on linux machines.
 If you dont wanna use shift key this program will help you.

 ## Require

-You will need <a href="https://dotnet.microsoft.com/en-us/download">dotnet-sdk-6.0</a> on your machine to use build script
+You will need <a href="https://dotnet.microsoft.com/en-us/download">dotnet-sdk-6.0</a> on your machine to use build script.

 ## Build